 While you can't be covered for an agreed value with QSuper, you can apply for unitised cover.

 With unitised cover, you can buy cover in "units".
-Each unit is worth $500 a month, which includes a superannuation contribution replacement benefit.
+Each unit is worth $500 a month, which includes a superannuation contribution replacement benefit of $72.65 per unit.
 You can buy as many units as you need (subject to maximum limits) – which is great if you receive income from an employer other than the one putting money in your QSuper account, and you want to be covered for your total income from both jobs.

-Costs are deducted from your super account each month, so there’s no impact on your day-to-day budget.
-If you take out income protection insurance with a private insurer, you could be eligible to claim a tax deduction on the cost of your cover, but you may pay a higher weekly rate and costs will come out of your take-home pay.
+Costs come out of your super account each month, so there’s no impact on your day-to-day budget.
+But it may mean you'll have less for retirement.
+If you take out income protection insurance with a private insurer, you could be eligible to claim a tax deduction on the cost of your cover.

-If you are unsure which insurance option is right for you, professional guidance can help.
+If you're not sure which option is right for you, professional advice can help.

 When you go on maternity or paternity leave, your income protection insurance will continue as long as you have enough money in your account to pay for the insurance premiums.
-If you have salary-based cover and your parental leave includes a period of leave without pay, we will change your income protection to unitised cover if we do not receive a contribution from your employer for three months.
+If you have salary-based cover and your parental leave includes a period of leave without pay, we'll change your income protection to unitised cover if we don't get a contribution from your employer for 3 months.

-If we do not receive any money into your account for a continuous period of 13 months, your cover will be cancelled.
-To stop this from happening, you can choose to permanently opt in to cover, which means cover will continue even if we are not receiving contributions for you.
+If we don't get any money into your account for 13 months straight, we'll cancel your cover.
+To stop this from happening, you can permanently opt in to cover.

-If you go on leave without pay, your ability to receive a benefit will continue as long as:
+If you go on leave without pay, you may still be eligible to claim a benefit as long as:

 • The time you are on leave without pay isn't longer than 12 months

-• You have a documented return to work date, and
+• You had a documented return to work date before you went on leave without pay

 • You have enough money in your account to pay the insurance premiums.

-For more information about what happens to your cover on leave without pay, read the Accumulation Account Insurance Guide (pdf).
+Find out more about what happens to your cover on leave without pay in the Insurance Guide (pdf).

 Some of the situations where your income protection payments will stop include when: